miker704/Strife/patches2.md

 - Removed old method of parsing dm_messages when rendering :show for dmServer.
 - Returned full date time stamp in format of weekday month day year time and am/pm for dm messages in _dm_messages.json.jbuilder.
 - Returned full date time stamp in format of weekday month day year time and am/pm for messages in _messages.json.jbuilder.
+- Backed up deprecated dm servers controller to deprecated folder.
+- Removed the creation of the default dm Message welcoming either group members or other user when creating a dmServer as the new first dm message containers on the front end replace the need for this.

 ### Front-End Changes